 Our national laws are not doing enough to halt the extinction crisis.
-To make a difference, we need our representatives to deliver stronger nature laws.
+To make a difference, we need our representatives to deliver strong nature laws.

-Momentum is building for stronger nature laws in Australia.
+Momentum is building for strong nature laws in Australia.

 After years of campaigning together to hold the line for the birds and places we love, we are so close.
-The Federal Environment Minister has committed to introduce new laws by the end of 2023.
+The Federal Environment Minister has committed to introduce new laws.

-We need your support now, more than ever to inspire your Federal MP to be a champion for stronger nature laws.
+We need your support now, more than ever to inspire your Federal MP to be a champion for strong nature laws.

-Join the Act for Birds campaign and join us in the fight for stronger nature laws.
+Join the Act for Birds campaign and join us in the fight for strong nature laws.